sfalkoff/sql-lesson/PART3-WEB.md

 ### Mad Libs Time
 Remember mad libs?
 Give me a noun, an adjective, a plural noun and a verb.
 This next part is a _lot_ like that.
 First, some setup.

-In our current directory, an ls command should produce the following:
+In our current directory, running `ls` should produce the following:

     env/
     webapp.py